cockroachdb/docs/v19.2/query-replication-reports.md

 ### system.replication_critical_localities

-The `system.replication_critical_localities` table shows which of your localities (if any) are critical.
+The `system.replication_critical_localities` report contains which of your localities (if any) are critical.
 A locality is "critical" for a range if all of the nodes in that locality becoming unreachable would cause the range to become unavailable.
 In other words, the locality contains a majority of the range's replicas.

 That said, a locality being critical is not necessarily a bad thing as long as you are aware of it.
 What matters is that [you configure the topology of your cluster to get the resiliency you expect](topology-patterns.html).